anoma/anoma-blog/anthony/arithmetizing-computable-programs.md

 * [First-order unification using variable-free relational algebra](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=8189530) by EJG Arias, J Lipton, J Mariño
 * A Family of Unification-Oblivious Program Transformations and Their Applications by Paul Tarau

 Relational programming can, through its nondeterminism, represent some things, such as constraints, more succinctly than functional programs.
 Such a calculus would arithmetize all computable relations, not just functions.
+It's known that, for example, diophantine equations already do this

+* [Hilbert's Tenth Problem] by Yuri Matiyasevich

+but not in a way that allows easy expression of higher-order concepts like recursion or combinators.
+It's complete by coincidence rather than design.

 ## Conclusion